obt/bomberjs/website/docs/action.markdown

 title: Action
 ---

+**Note:** I am in the process of discussing some API changes to Actions so check back here in a week or so to see if things have changed!

 Action objects are instantiated for each request to the server.
 Their main goal is making it easy to do asynchronous calls.
-Really what they boil down to at this point is a glorified [Deferred](http://api.dojotoolkit.org/jsdoc/1.3.2/dojo.Deferred) with less functionallity.
+Really what they boil down to _at this point_ is a glorified [Deferred](http://api.dojotoolkit.org/jsdoc/1.3.2/dojo.Deferred) with less functionallity.

 I recommend reading [this blog post](http://benjaminthomas.org/2009-11-29/bomber-actions.html) for the details of their current design.

 At their simplest, Actions run a series of tasks.
 A task is just a function.
-All tasks receive two parameters, a [request](/docs/request.html] and a [response](/docs/response.html).
+All tasks receive two parameters, a [request](/docs/request.html) and a [response](/docs/response.html).
 Additionally, they receive the return value of the last task.